DecentralizedScience/Prototype/README.md

 ### Serve
 - First install `serve`: `npm install -g serve`
 - Then serve the app: `serve -s build`

-- configure your `src/config.json`file, and set the host to your server name, port to `433` and path to the path you want to use for your server, for instance `DSServer`
-- The static files at `build/` folder should also be served.
+- The static files of `npm run build` are at `build/` folder should be served.
 For that you can use nginx, with a configuration similar to:

 ```
 server {